Doncic pours in 42 points, Mavericks top Suns 120-113

-PHOENIX (AP)Luka Doncic was in total control, getting into the lane when he wanted, getting the shots he wanted and getting the ball to teammates in places where they could do some damage.

-Because of that, the Dallas Mavericks got the result they wanted with an 120-113 victory over the Phoenix Suns on Friday night.

-Doncic tied a career high with 42 points, Tim Hardaway Jr. added 26 and the Mavericks bounced back from a disappointing loss to the Los Angeles Clippers three days earlier.
+PHOENIX (AP)Luka Doncic tied a career high with 42 points, Tim Hardaway Jr. added 26 and the Dallas Mavericks beat the Phoenix Suns 120-113 on Friday night.

-”Great players have a short memory for tough games,” Dallas coach Rick Carlisle said about Doncic’s big night. ”They move forward.
-They’re always thinking ahead and about the next challenge.
-He was spectacular tonight from start to finish.”

 The teams entered the final quarter tied at 89.
 The Mavericks went on an 8-0 run midway through the fourth to take a 104-97 lead and never trailed again.